madhusudhanrao-ppm/developer/ai-for-financialservices/ai-fs-provision/ai-fs-provision.md

     ![APEX how tos](images/apex-15.png " ")

-## Task 12: How to Create APEX Chart
+## Task 12: How to create Oracle APEX Chart

 Sometimes, you may want to display data in a chart for example Bar Chart or Pie Chart or Stacked Bar chart etc. for this the SQL Query should contain a Label and a Numeric Value